Top SaaS Inbound Marketing Strategies for 2022

 You are bound to lose some of your subscribers or customers, but there’s a way to win them back.
-If done correctly, re-engagement email sequences can revive inactive subscribers who are simply not engaging with your brand anymore.
-Like all other methods, however, there are things you have to consider.
-For instance, a good engagament campaign should be personalized, it should be made up of more than one email, and lastly, the emails should give seperate and emphasized reasons to the customers to return to your brand.
+If done correctly, re-engagement or engagement email sequences can revive inactive subscribers who are simply not engaging with your brand anymore.
+Like all other methods, however, there are things you have to consider when you try using engagement campaigns for customer retention.
+For instance, a good engagement campaign should be personalized, have the right messaging, and each email in your chain should give separate and emphasized reasons to the customers to return to your brand.

 - Blog Distribution

 SaaS marketing is also about constantly looking for resources, and some people are willing to receive emails about your blog just because of this.
 Sending regular emails about your blog posts makes leads more likely to click on your blog posts to learn more, driving traffic into your site while also potentially converting leads into customers.
 Once you start sending out your blog distribution mails, don’t forget to measure the engagement by looking at the change in your website traffic (or via other metrics), this is vital for measuring the success of your content marketing strategy.

 Performing a marketing audit is useful for two reasons: first, if you’ve been struggling to increase your customer engagement or marketing reach, a marketing audit can assess the viability and productivity of your strategy.
 This will help you focus your energies on areas of improvement and attract more potential customers.
 Secondly, if your business is new to inbound marketing, you’ll need to re-align your marketing efforts with this new goal in mind.
 To do this, a marketing audit is necessary.